gtatters/ARGHCodingClub/README.md

 - We want to replace statistics anxiety or code fear with inspiration and motivation to learn.

-## Content
+## Objectives

-- If willing, each week, a lead presenter demonstrates code for a graphical, statistical, or analytical problem they have mastered or are currently working on.
+- If willing or available, a lead presenter demonstrates code for a graphical, statistical, or analytical problem they have mastered or are currently working on.
 Presenters may use their own data or data from published sources.

 - If no presenters, then the sessions will be R help sessions for fellow researchers.

+- Bring work in progress and simply use the time to work on code, ask or answer questions others might have.

 - Data and code examples may be uploaded to this site, so be able to provide sample datasets if necessary.